 Carol Fishman Cohen: Kim, when you're looking back on where you were, and at that low point, when you're living in your brother's basement with your child, and think about where you are now, any, do you ever think about that and reflect on how much has changed and how much you have evolved since your career got back on track and you relaunched?

 Kimberly Frost: I do think about it.
 I think about it in appreciation, it's very hard to have someone living in your house.
 So I thank my brother and sister-in-law for that for sure.
 I also realize that I'm more than the predicament or the situation that I'm in.
 Having a job or not having a job, I feel that it just affirms my mindset that all things are temporary, and that I need to do the work.
-There is no knight in shining armor coming on a white horse, that I need to do the work, I need to have a sense of humor.
+That I need to do the work, I need to have a sense of humor.
 During that time, I have my stuff stacked all over the place.
 I don't know where anything is.
 Half of my worldly possessions are in storage.
 I don't have a job, I'm in my fifties, I'm thinking this, what is that?

 And I would joke and call my friends and call myself a cellar dweller.
 So maintaining a sense of humor was paramount for me.